joonamo/serve-static-git/README.md

 ## features

 - Updates the local copy by listening to an endpoint configured to a push webhook.
-- SSH public key authentication using deploy keys etc.
+- Authenticates with git using SSH public key authentication (good with github deploy keys)
 - Directory listings with [`expressjs/serve-index`](https://github.com/expressjs/serve-index).

 ## deployment on heroku using a private github repo as origin